 Indeed, the 2010 Policyholders of America (POA) position statement documents the previously published literature of more than 50,000 patients (a staggering number) displaying aspects of this disease.
 Yet, some individuals and organizations continue to author reports claiming there is no human data, no credible evidence and no way this disease can even exist.
-Interestingly, the American College of Occupational and Environmental Medicine's (ACOEM) 2011 position paper cites no study published after 2002 and does not reference the General

-Accounting Office's (GAO) report of 2008 or the World Health Organization's (WHO) report of 2009-both of which summarize the existing scientific data and flatly contradict the opinions of the ACOEM's naysayer paper.
+Interestingly, the American College of Occupational and Environmental Medicine's (ACOEM) 2011 position paper cites no study published after 2002 and does not reference the General Accounting Office's (GAO) report of 2008 on Indoor Mold (let alone the GAO reports from 1991 and 1995) or the WHO report of 2009 on Dampness and Mould-both of which summarize the existing scientific data and flatly contradict the opinions of the ACOEM's naysayer paper.
 Naysayer articles also spend valuable print space suggesting that disease from mold can only occur after ingestion, or can only occur in the presence of large amounts of aerosolized toxin, or can only occur in an acute exposure.
 In light of the overwhelming peer-reviewed and journal-published evidence to the contrary, it is unimaginable that such papers are still being inked, are still being used in courts as "evidence" and are still considered relevant in any way.
 It's the "Big Lie" all over again-say something long enough and loud enough and many will believe the lie.